Authorship and ownership in copyright law in Canada: New legislation: section 32.2(f)

 This modification of the Copyright Act may be of concern to purchasers of photographs who may worry that they will no longer be able to reproduce and share their photographs, or at least will have to incur some transaction cost in bargaining for permission to reproduce or purchase of the copyright.
-Bill C-11 does foresee this difficult and provides some remedy in section 32.2(f).
+Bill C-11 does foresee this difficulty and provides some remedy in section 32.2(f).

 Section 32.2(f) will provide that it is not an infringement of copyright to use a photo or portrait for non-commercial purposes if you commissioned the photograph or portrait for valuable consideration.
 This provision is clearly intended to provide the purchasers of the wedding photos with the ability to enjoy the photos they bought and to share them.
 However, if a commercial purchaser wished to make copies, or if a non-commercial client wishes to own the copyright, they will need to bargain with the author because section 32.2(f) will not apply and section 13(1)will give first ownership to the author and the section 13(2) exception will be eliminated.